Candidiasis: Prevention

 A diet that supports the immune system and is low in simple carbohydrates contributes to a healthy balance of the oral and intestinal flora.
 While yeast infections are associated with diabetes, the level of blood sugar control may not affect the risk.
 Wearing cotton underwear may help to reduce the risk of developing skin and vaginal yeast infections, along with not wearing wet clothes for long periods.
 For women who experience recurrent yeast infections, there is limited evidence that oral or intravaginal probiotics help to prevent future infections.
 This includes either as pills or as yogurt.

 Oral hygiene can help prevent oral candidiasis when people have a weakened immune system.
 For people undergoing cancer treatment, chlorhexidine mouthwash can prevent or reduce thrush.
 People who use inhaled corticosteroids can reduce the risk of developing oral candidiasis by rinsing the mouth with water or mouthwash after using the inhaler.
 People with dentures should also disinfect their dentures regularly to prevent oral candidiasis.

 Treatment

 Candidiasis is treated with antifungal medications; these include clotrimazole, nystatin, fluconazole, voriconazole, amphotericin B, and echinocandins.
-Intravenous fluconazole or an intravenous echinocandin such as caspofungin are commonly used to treat immunocompromised or critically ill individuals.
+Intravenous fluconazole or an intravenous echinocandin such as caspofungin are commonly used to treat immunocompromised or critically ill individuals.Other types of yeast like Kazachstania weizmannii are also shown to fight yeasts like C.albicans which cause Candidiasis though it is still being researched.

 The 2016 revision of the clinical practice guideline for the management of candidiasis lists a large number of specific treatment regimens for Candida infections that involve different Candida species, forms of antifungal drug resistance, immune statuses, and infection localization and severity.
 Gastrointestinal candidiasis in immunocompetent individuals is treated with 100–200 mg fluconazole per day for 2–3 weeks.